fastfony/fastfony/README.md

 To import the changes made to the *Fastfony* template into your project, we recommend using [*template-sync*](https://github.com/coopTilleuls/template-sync):

-1. Run the script to synchronize your project with the latest version of Fastfony:
+1. Run the script on your branch `main` to synchronize your project with the latest version of Fastfony:

 ```console
 curl -sSL https://raw.githubusercontent.com/coopTilleuls/template-sync/main/template-sync.sh | sh -s -- https://github.com/fastfony/fastfony